recommenders-team/recommenders/reco_utils/README.md

 ## GPU Support

-You will need CUDA Toolkit v10.0 and CuDNN >= 7.6 to enable both Tensorflow and PyTorch to use the gpu.
-This can be installed with conda if your are using a conda enviroment:
+You will need CUDA Toolkit v10.0 and CuDNN >= 7.6 to enable both Tensorflow and PyTorch to use the GPU.
+This can be installed with conda if you are using a conda enviroment:
 ```bash
 conda install cudatoolkit=10.0 "cudnn>=7.6"
 ```

 For manual installation of the necessary requirements see [TensorFlow](https://www.tensorflow.org/install/gpu#software_requirements) and [PyTorch](https://pytorch.org/get-started/locally/) installation pages.

-When installing with gpu support you will need to point to the PyTorch index to ensure you are downloading a version of PyTorch compiled with CUDA support.
+When installing with GPU support you will need to point to the PyTorch index to ensure you are downloading a version of PyTorch compiled with CUDA support.
 This can be done using the --find-links or -f option below.

 `pip install reco-utils[gpu] -f https://download.pytorch.org/whl/cu100/torch_stable.html`